kelvouttt/etch-a-sketch/README.md

 # etch-a-sketch

-Making a etch-a-sketch by manipulating DOM
+Creating an etch-a-sketch with DOM manipulation.

+Knowledge used:
+- Event handler
+- Event listener
+- Callback function